 I'm a biochemist.

 How fast do you think you could get a nursing degree?
-They do an abbreviated four-week Starfleet orientation course for nurses.
+Once you get that, they do an abbreviated four-week Starfleet orientation course for nurses.

 Four weeks.
 I happen to have some of those vacancies on my ship.
 I have a lot of leeway in how I staff it.
 Sort of a golden boy right now.